RickStrahl/BlogPosts/2024-06/C-Version-Formatting/CVersionFormatting.md

 The code is pretty simple - the function is more about *not having to think about how this is supposed to work*, which is a big part of the reason for its existence. 😄

-The idea that the first value is preferred display mode.
+The idea that the first value is the preferred display mode.
 If you specify 2 minimum token the idea is that you use versions like `8.1` or `1.0`.
 The second value specify how many tokens you can use above that.
 If any of these 'extra' values are `.0` they are stripped.
 So if you have:

 ```cs
 var version = new Version("8.0.1.2");